flanksource/docs/mission-control/docs/guide/permissions/concepts/rbac.md

 Role-Based Access Control (RBAC) is a security model that manages access to Mission Control resources based on the roles assigned to users.
 Mission Control provides a collection of built-in roles to accommodate common organizational needs and security requirements.
-When a user joins the system, they are assigned to one of these roles, establishing their base level of access
+Users receive a role when joining the system, which sets their base access level.

 | Role     | Description                                                                                                           |
 | -------- | --------------------------------------------------------------------------------------------------------------------- |